 Researchers in a 2009 study found that altered mental status was the most common nontraditional symptom.
 About 23 percent of women and 15 percent of men reported altered mental status related to stroke.
 Although both men and women can be affected, women are about 1.5 times more likely to report at least one nontraditional stroke symptom.

-The five most common symptoms of a stroke are:
+The most common symptoms of a stroke are:

 - sudden trouble seeing in one or both eyes

-- sudden numbness or weakness of your face, arm, and leg, most likely on one side of your body
+- sudden numbness or weakness of your face and your limbs, most likely on one side of your body

 - sudden and severe headache with no known cause